Installation & Setup: Getting Started with Sprout & Spoon

 Sprout & Spoon has the possibility to create 4 different types of posts: standard, gallery, video, and audio.

-In order to activate these post options, you'll first want to ensure you've installed & activated the required Vafpress Post Formats UI plugin.
-This plugin comes included with the theme.
+In order to activate these post options, you'll first want to ensure you've installed & activated the required Vafpress Post Formats UI plugin and the Sprout & Spoon Core plugin.
+These plugins come included with the theme.

 To create a new post, go to WordPress Dashboard > Posts > Add New.